Expect More With Our Team, It's Personal

 Best Lawyers

-Title granted to individual practitioners who stand out as "the best" in the country for chosen practice areas.
+Recognition of individual lawyers who stand out as among the best in the country for chosen practices areas.

 National Civil Justice Institute

-The National Civil Justice Institute is a national legal nonprofit created by pioneering members of the trial bar and dedicated to ensuring access to justice for ordinary citizens.
-Through its activities, the Institute works to give lawyers, judges, legal educators and the public a balanced view of the issues affecting the U.S. civil justice system.
+The NCJI is a national legal nonprofit created by pioneering members of the trial bar dedicated to ensuring access to justice for ordinary citizens.
+The Institute works to give lawyers, judges, legal educators and the public a balanced view of the issues affecting the U.S. civil justice system.

 WHAT KIND OF COMPENSATION CAN YOU COLLECT IN A PERSONAL INJURY CASE?